Last Updated on January 3, 2022

 If you have any questions or concerns, please contact us:

 Bahamas Travel Health Visa

-Every person traveling to The Bahamas must apply for the Bahamas Travel Health Visa no more than five (5) days prior to their arrival date in The Bahamas.
+Every person traveling to The Bahamas must apply for the Bahamas Travel Health Visa no more than three (3) days prior to their arrival date in The Bahamas.
 This document is to be presented to airline agents/pilots and boat captains/operators before boarding takes place.

-The Bahamas Travel Health Visa may take up to 48 hours to process and the rapid antigen or RT-PCR test must be taken within 5 days prior to entry to the Bahamas – please plan accordingly.
+The Bahamas Travel Health Visa may take up to 48 hours to process and the RT-PCR test must be taken within 3 days prior to entry to the Bahamas – please plan accordingly.